 To prepare the base, break the crumble into little pieces and combine with the melted butter in a pan, tossing to combine.
 Spread this mixture between 2 pieces of baking paper and roll flat with a rolling pin to form a circular shape, 1 1/2cm wider than the diameter of the cheesecake mix

 40g of butter, melted

 Place the base on a very flat tray, tightly wrap the tray in cling film and refrigerate until set

-To assemble the cake, remove the cheesecake and base from the fridge, carefully place the crumble base on top of the chilled cheesecake and place a tray on top.
+To assemble, remove the cheesecake and base from the fridge, carefully place the crumble base on top of the chilled cheesecake and place a tray on top.
 Invert so that the base is on the bottom, remove the tray, foil and the cling film from the base of the cheesecake (now the top) and trim the excess base of the crumb

-Mix the créme fraîche in a bowl until it becomes runny.
-Spread evenly over the top of the cheesecake, ensuring the créme fraîche only just reaches the top of the ring.
+Mix the créme fraîche in a bowl until it becomes runny, then spread evenly over the top of the cheesecake, ensuring the it only just reaches the top of the ring.
 Refrigerate to set for at least an hour

 300g of crème fraîche